FatherNelson/clearblade-insecure/README.md

 Note that before you can run the sample, you must configure your development environment and terminal as described in the Quickstart above or the [samples](./clearblade-cloud-iot/samples) folder.

-Before running the samples, you can set the `CLEARBLADE_CONFIGURATION`, `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables to avoid passing them to the sample every time you run it.
-Update the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables when switching to use new registries and regions.
+Before running the samples, you must set the `CLEARBLADE_CONFIGURATION`.
+Optionally set the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables to avoid changing them in the the sample app every time you run it.

+When switching to use new registries and/or regions, either:

+1. Update the `CLEARBLADE_REGISTRY` and `CLEARBLADE_REGION` environment variables; or
+2. Change the `REGISTRY` and/or `REGION` in the sample code/app.

 ## Running the sample